I bought my first professional camera at the end of 2017 — a Panasonic Lumix G7.

 My life was perfect and I was bored: why I moved to a foreign country

-Why boredom and a static life pushed me to pack up all of my shit and move across the world to a country that I didn't know, with an unfamiliar language.
+Why boredom & a static life pushed me to pack up all of my shit & move to a foreign country across the world that I didn't know, with an unfamiliar language

 How to Identify a Business Need (and Start a Profitable Business From That)